-B. The Board finds that this ordinance is, on balance, in conformity with the priority policies of Planning Code Section 101.1 and consistent with the General Plan as it is proposed for amendments herein and in the related ordinances amending Maps 4 and 5 of the General Plan Urban Design Element, Maps 1 and 2 of the Van Ness Area Plan, and the Van Ness Area Plan to accommodate the Near-Term Projects described in the California Pacific Medical Center's Long Range Development Plan (Ordinances No. and ) for the reasons set forth in Planning Commission Motion No. , and the Board hereby incorporates these findings herein by reference.

-C. On , by Motion No. , the Planning Commission certified as adequate, accurate and complete the Final Environmental Impact Report ("FEIR") for the California Pacific Medical Center Long-Range Development Plan.
-A copy of Planning Commission Motion No. is on file with the Clerk of the Board of Supervisors in File No. In accordance with the actions contemplated herein, this Board has reviewed the FEIR, and adopts and incorporates as though fully set forth herein, the findings, including a statement of overriding considerations and the mitigation monitoring and reporting program, pursuant to the California Environmental Quality Act (California Public Resources Code Section 21000 et seq.) adopted by the Planning Commission on , in Motion No..
+1 Planning Code Section 340, found that the public necessity, convenience and general welfare 2 required the proposed General Plan amendments, adopted the General Plan Amendments, 3 and recommended them for approval to the Board of Supervisors.
+A copy of Planning 4 Commission Resolution No is on file with the Clerk of the Board of Supervisors 5 in File No, and incorporated by reference herein.
+6 B. The Board finds that this ordinance is, on balance, in conformity with the priority 7 policies of Planning Code Section 101.1 and consistent with the General Plan as it is 8 proposed for amendments herein and in the related ordinances amending Maps 4 and 5 of 9 the General Plan Urban Design Element, Maps 1 and 2 of the Van Ness Area Plan, and the 10 Van Ness Area Plan to accommodate the Near-Term Projects described in the California 11 Pacific Medical Center's Long Range Development Plan (Ordinances No and 12) for the reasons set forth in Planning Commission Motion No, 13 and the Board hereby incorporates these findings herein by reference.
+14 C. On, by Motion No, the Planning Commission 15 certified as adequate, accurate and complete the Final Environmental Impact Report ("FEIR") 16 for the California Pacific Medical Center Long-Range Development Plan.
+A copy of Planning 17 Commission Motion No is on file with the Clerk of the Board of Supervisors in 18 File No In accordance with the actions contemplated herein, this Board has 19 reviewed the FEIR, and adopts and incorporates as though fully set forth herein, the findings, 20 including a statement of overriding considerations and the mitigation monitoring and reporting 21 program, pursuant to the California Environmental Quality Act (California Public Resources 22 Code Section 21000 et seq.) adopted by the Planning Commission on, in 23 Motion No Said Motion is on file with the Clerk of the Board of Supervisors in 24 File No 25